ChauAnhN/cse15l-lab-reports/lab4.md

 > **Keys Used:** `bash <SPACE> test.sh`

 Here, I decided to use the command `bash` to run the tester file since it's faster than the `javac` `lib` command I used earlier.
-It's an effective command since it executes the earlier `javac` `lib` command, which is stored in a separate fie called `test.sh`.
+It's an effective command since it executes the earlier `javac` `lib` command, which is stored in a separate file called `test.sh`.

 **9. Commit and push the resulting change to your Github account (you can pick any commit message!)**
 > <img width="320" alt="image" src="https://github.com/ChauAnhN/cse15l-lab-reports/assets/130714987/3c3e35bb-7267-48a7-9d14-dcf52d6f8901">